Flinders Chase National Park Visitors Centre

 This was our walk to the last of our campsites at Tea Tree (Grassdale) and again this site had something different to offer.
 We had been looking forward to the river crossing and also our short side trip to the beach.
 We got lucky on this trip as the ocean was flatfish, you could swim if you really wanted to and on arrival we were treated to a pod of dolphins and a couple of seals chasing fish into the bay.
 After having an early lunch on the beach we head off leaving Kellie, our non hiking friend, to do a solo walk into the camp ground for the night.
 The trail was easy enough to follow although one of the other hikers who was ahead of us missed the turnoff and did almost half of the final days walk before realising that she had gone to far.
 Kellie turned up as expected but decided from the experience that she was unlikely to ever be a solo hiker instead preferring the company on the walk.

-Tea Tee Camp Ground at first glance was a bit disappointing; it just has a funny feel about which we all agreed on but its hard to explain.
+Tea Tree Camp Ground at first glance was a bit disappointing; The physical structures are the same as the other sites but it just has a funny feel about which we all agreed on but it’s hard to explain.
+If I had to define this I would put it down to be adjacent to old rural area.
 After we had settled in we walked the approximately 1km down to the historic Edwards Cottage just for something to do before heading back for an early dinner and an early night.

 Hanson Bay Beach appoach